Henry VIII: Execution of Anne Boleyn

-On 8 January 1536, news reached the king and queen that Catherine of Aragon had died.
+On 8 January 1536, news reached the King and Queen that Catherine of Aragon had died.
 The following day, Henry dressed all in yellow, with a white feather in his bonnet.
-Queen Anne was pregnant again, and she was aware of the consequences if she failed to give birth to a son.
-Later that month, the king was thrown from his horse in a tournament and was badly injured; it seemed for a time that his life was in danger.
-When news of this accident reached the queen, she was sent into shock and miscarried a male child at about 15 weeks' gestation, on the day of Catherine's funeral, 29 January 1536.
+Queen Anne was pregnant again, and she was aware that there might be consequences if she failed to give birth to a son.
+Later that month, the King was thrown from his horse in a tournament and was badly injured; it seemed for a time that his life was in danger.
+When news of this accident reached the Queen, she was sent into shock and miscarried a male child at about 15 weeks' gestation, on the day of Catherine's funeral, 29 January 1536.
 For most observers, this personal loss was the beginning of the end of this royal marriage.

-Although the Boleyn family still held important positions on the Privy Council, Anne had many enemies, including the Duke of Suffolk.
+Although the Boleyn family still held important positions on the Privy Council, Anne had many enemies, including Charles Brandon, 1st Duke of Suffolk.
 Even her own uncle, the Duke of Norfolk, had come to resent her attitude to her power.
-The Boleyns preferred France over the Emperor as a potential ally, but the king's favour had swung towards the latter (partly because of Cromwell), damaging the family's influence.
+The Boleyns preferred France over the Emperor as a potential ally, but the King's favour had swung towards the latter (partly because of Cromwell), damaging the family's influence.
 Also opposed to Anne were supporters of reconciliation with Princess Mary (among them the former supporters of Catherine), who had reached maturity.
 A second annulment was now a real possibility, although it is commonly believed that it was Cromwell's anti-Boleyn influence that led opponents to look for a way of having her executed.

 Anne's downfall came shortly after she had recovered from her final miscarriage.
 Whether it was primarily the result of allegations of conspiracy, adultery, or witchcraft remains a matter of debate among historians.
-Early signs of a fall from grace included the king's new mistress, the 28-year-old Jane Seymour, being moved into new quarters, and Anne's brother, George Boleyn, being refused the Order of the Garter, which was instead given to Nicholas Carew.
-Between 30 April and 2 May, five men, including George Boleyn, were arrested on charges of treasonable adultery and accused of having sexual relationships with the queen.
-Anne was also arrested, accused of treasonous adultery and incest.
+Early signs of a fall from grace included the King's new mistress, the 28-year-old Jane Seymour, being moved into new quarters, and Anne's brother, George Boleyn, being refused the Order of the Garter, which was instead given to Nicholas Carew.
+Between 30 April and 2 May, five men, including George Boleyn, were arrested on charges of treasonable adultery and accused of having sexual relationships with the Queen.
+Anne was arrested, accused of treasonous adultery and incest.
 Although the evidence against them was unconvincing, the accused were found guilty and condemned to death.
-The accused men were executed on 17 May 1536.
-Henry and Anne's marriage was annulled by Archbishop Cranmer at Lambeth on the same day.
+On 17 May 1536, Henry and Anne's marriage was annulled by Archbishop Cranmer at Lambeth Palace and the accused men were executed.
 Cranmer appears to have had difficulty finding grounds for an annulment and probably based it on the prior liaison between Henry and Anne's sister Mary, which in canon law meant that Henry's marriage to Anne was, like his first marriage, within a forbidden degree of affinity and therefore void.
 At 8 am on 19 May 1536, Anne was executed on Tower Green.